Group Facilitation

 Innovation, Inclusiveness & Trust

-We do this by applying the following 10 components or behaviors:
+We do this by applying the following 10 components:

-These 10 components make people feel more relaxed and confident.
-They can think more deeply and thus come up with better ideas.
+These 10 components we commit to as a group make everyone feel more relaxed and confident.
+All participants can think more deeply and thus come up with better ideas.

 1. When we give sincere attention with interest, people think better.
 That means listening without interrupting, without opinion and in silence.